Caption, Create, Continue: Continual Learning with Pre-trained Generative Vision-Language Models: Proposed Architecture

-{\textbf{Task Predictor ($TP$).}} The function of the Task Predictor ($TP$) is to predict a suitable $TS$ for the test samples. $TP$ module is trained with $SD$ generated image samples and their pseudo labels.
-In CLTS, the pseudo labels are different from class labels and are algorithm generated to reflect the task IDs.
-We feed the $SD$ module with text captions generated by the $BLIP$ block.
-We selected a VGG19 model pre-trained on ImageNet data as Task Predictor ($TP$).
-The VGG19 model is fine-tuned by replacing the last two layers, where the output layer neurons are equivalent to the count of pseudo labels.
-Fig. \ref{fig:predictor } gives the details of Task Predictor ($TP$).
+{\textbf{Task Router (TR).}} The Task Router (TR) module is responsible for selecting the most suitable TH to process each incoming test sample.
+TR is trained in a supervised manner using synthetic samples generated by the Stable Diffusion (SD) along with their associated taskIDs.
+These taskIDs are distinct from the class labels and are algorithmically assigned based on the task information inferred from the text captions.
+For the TR, we employ a VGG19 model pre-trained on ImageNet, which is then fine-tuned by replacing its final two layers.
+The output layer is configured to produce logits corresponding to the total number of tasks.

-{\textbf{Training Objective} The training of CLTS minimizes two losses.
-The overall training objective of the CLTS is,
+{\textbf{Training Objective} The training objective of CLTS involves minimization of two key loss functions.
+The total loss is defined as: